A Unified Graphical Criterion for Characterizing the Causal Interpretation of Partial Regression Coefficients in Linear Structural Equation Models: Causation and Regression

 \subsection{Post-Treatment Bias}

-Biases that arise from conditioning on post-treatment variables (i.e., descendants in the graph) are referred to as \textit{post-treatment bias}.
-Examining the mechanism of this bias helps clarify why condition (i) of the selective-door criterion is required.
+Biases that arise from conditioning on post-treatment variables (i.e., descendants in the graph) are collectively referred to as post-treatment bias.
+Examining the mechanism of this bias helps clarify why the first condition of the selective-door criterion is required.

-In addition to the set $\bm{S}=\{X_j\} \cup \bm{Z}$ in equation \eqref{eq: PLRE}, the following sets are introduced:
+In addition to the set $\bm{S}=\{X_j\} \cup \bm{Z}$ in \eqref{eq:PLRE}, the following disjoint subsets are introduced: